halifage/todo/readme.md

 - Clone project from Github: `git clone https://github.com/halifage/todo.git`
 - Navigate to the project's root folder: `cd todo/`

-- Configure Redis server host and port:
+- Configure Redis server host, port and password:

    If the Redis server is running on a host and/or port other than the default, update `application.properties` file: